tonstakers/tonstakers-sdk/README.md

 const tonstakers = new Tonstakers({
   connector: yourWalletConnector, // Your wallet connector instance
   referralCode: 123456, // Optional referral code
-  tonApiKey: "YOUR_API_KEY", // Optional API key for TON API });
+  tonApiKey: "YOUR_API_KEY", // Optional API key for tonapi });
 ```

-The tonApiKey key is used to set the authorization header for increasing the tonapi usage limits.
+The tonApiKey key is used to set the authorization header for increasing the [tonapi](https://tonapi.io/) usage limits.
 This is optional and can be omitted if not required.

 ### In a Browser Environment